 - 1 bay leaf

-- In a medium bowl, whisk together the oil, orange juice, lime juice, salt, cumin, oregano, red pepper flakes, pepper, and garlic.
+- In a medium bowl, whisk together the olive oil, orange juice, lime juice, salt, cumin, oregano, red pepper flakes, and pepper.

 - Make slits in the pork with a paring knife and rub liberally all over with the oil mixture.

-- Place pork in the slow cooker, along with the onion and bay leaf.
+- Place pork in the slow cooker, along with the onion, garlic, and bay leaf.
 Pour the remaining juices from the bowl over the pork.

 - Transfer pork to a cutting board and let cool slightly.
-Using two forks, shred into thick chunks.
+Using tongs or forks, shred into thick chunks.